LDDmarc/MacrodataRefinement/README.md

 - Each number is floating randomly in horizontal or vertical direction.
 - For numbers selection I use `.onHover` and `DragGesture`
 - For older look `.overlay` with pixels grid immitation is used.

+- ZStack with shifts for Folders animation
+- x^2 and (x+1)^2 functions for Wheel View
+- 3D rotation with 0.0 perspective